KSPO (AM)

-KFIO (1050 kHz) is an AM radio station licensed to Dishman, Washington and serves the greater Spokane media market.
-The station is owned by Thomas R. Read, through licensee Liberty Broadcasting System, LLC.
+KSPO (1050 kHz) is an AM radio station licensed to Dishman, Washington and serves the greater Spokane media market.
+The station is owned by Thomas R. Read, through licensee Liberty Broadcasting System, LLC, and is the flagship for the American Christian Network.

 The station broadcasts in the daytime at 25,000 watts but at night it must reduce power to 260 watts; that is because 1050 kHz is assigned as a clear channel frequency reserved for Mexico, so it cannot use a higher power that might interfere with Mexican radio stations.

 History

-KFIO first signed on as KSPO in 1984.
+KSPO first signed on in 1984.
 Tom and Melinda Read purchased the tower and property of the former KPEG on Crestline on Spokane's South Hill.
 In an interview with the Northwest Pioneer Broadcasters, Tom Read said he purchased the radio station building for his production and tape duplicating facility.
 Every morning he came to work and looked at the AM tower on the property and thought that the tower should be put to use.
 He phoned George Frese, then a consulting broadcast engineer, and asked him to conduct an AM allocation study for a new AM station for Spokane.
 Tom further asked George to see why 1050 would not work as it had been assigned to nearby Coeur d'Alene, Idaho but that station had been deleted.
 Frese study confirmed that 1050 AM was used by some Canadian station but was available for Spokane with 5,000 watts, daytime.
 The original call letters were KSPO.
 KSPO 1050 AM became Spokane's premier religious-programmed station.

 Years later, KSPO 1050 was sold by Read in order to increase power of his Central Washington station, KTBI, to 50,000 watts on 810 kHz.
 The FCC rules at the time did not allow one owner to control two AM stations which overlapped.
 In his book, Read explained that KTBI was a grandfathered type of facility and if it did not increase power to the maximum allow at the time, it would most likely never be able to do so.
 For that reason, he reluctantly sold KSPO 1050.